Polydynamical/fibprimes/README.md

 # fibprimes

+"Main" branch contains source code and generated MIDI file.
+"MP3" branch contains the MP3 file converted from the MIDI file.

 ## General

 Each chord consists of one Fibonacci number and 4 (sometimes 3) primes.
 This was an arbitrary decision and can be altered to include more or less notes if one wishes.